-I’m not opposed to my kids enjoying some of their haul.
 It wouldn’t be Halloween without a little indulgence in the treat department, would it?
-So at our house, when the kids get home from trick-or-treating, my husband and I have them pour the contents of their bags into one communal candy bowl.
+So, when the kids get home from trick-or-treating, have them pour the contents of their bags into one communal candy bowl.
 Immediately, this helps with any competition about who got more.
-(Or is that just my kids?)
-It also means we can siphon off a lot of the candy without anyone noticing.
-My kids are still little enough that they forget about the amount that was in the bowl.
-(Sneak, sneaky!)
-This may be trickier with older kids.
+It also means parents can siphon off a lot of the candy without anyone noticing.

 Secret #2: Space it out.

 You probably have your own ideas regarding how many pieces of candy you’ll let your kids have and when.
-For me, in an attempt to not overload their systems with too much sugar, I let them enjoy a few pieces that night and then a few pieces for the next few days as a little treat.
+Perhaps you’ll let them enjoy a few pieces that night and then a few pieces for the next few days as a little treat.
 After that, it magically seems to disappear.

 If you don’t want to throw it away or donate the candy (see secret #3), save it to use as favors for birthday gift bags, or to fill a pinata.
 For longer term storage, freeze the chocolate candy.

 There are plenty of places to donated excess candy.
-My very favorite is sending it to the troops overseas who are feeling homesick for familiar tastes and smells.
-Our dentist does a candy buy back and the treats go straight to the troops.
+One favorite option is sending it to the troops overseas who are feeling homesick for familiar tastes and smells.
+Some dentists do a candy buy back and the treats go straight to the troops.
 If your dentist doesn’t do this, or if you’d rather do it yourself (or organize a few friends), Operation Gratitude is a good place to start.